-One thing is pointing, but that is the forward headway as together with the lateral leeway define the true course.
+One thing is pointing, but that is the forward headway as together with the lateral leeway define the true course over the ocean.

 Sailing ahead, the bow is pressed into the sea, and in that way side-sliding of fore-end is restricted.
 More forward speed = more restriction.